Skip to content

 What to Do If You’ve Already Signed a Bad Contract

 Negotiate modifications.
 Some agencies will agree to amend contracts, especially if the alternative is an unhappy creator who produces less content.
+Ask directly — the worst they can say is no.

 Document issues.
 If the agency isn’t delivering on contractual obligations, document every instance.
 This creates grounds for termination based on breach of contract.